 Water Vole - Arvicola amphibius

-Water Voles have a short hair-covered tail, a blunt, rounded nose, and a small chubby face with small ears.
+Water Voles have a blunt, rounded nose, and a small chubby face with small, almost hidden ears, and a long hair-covered tail,.
 They have a rich chestnut-brown coat, but individuals in Scotland often have black fur.
 The fur traps air that provides thermal insulation when swimming, and they also possess flaps of skin in the ear that prevent water from entering.
+Water voles are herbivores, feeding on a huge variety of waterside vegetation and consuming 80 percent of their body weight each day.

 Brown rat